Middle School (6th-8th)

 English, Washington State History, World History Pre-1400, World History Post-1400

-Latin I, Introduction to Computer Language and Logic, Introduction to Spanish, Introduction to French
+Latin I, Introduction to Computer Language and Logic, Introduction to Spanish (one year)

 Marine Biology, Earth Science, Integrated Experimental Science